inbzar/docs/apps/docs/content/modules/discounts/discounts.md

 ---
-description: 'Learn about the discount architecture in the Medusa backend.
+description: 'Learn about the discount architecture in the InBzar backend.
 Discounts are used to offer promotions to the user for marketing purposes.'
 ---

 # Discounts Architecture